spsforks/SCons-scons-wiki/NeedForSpeed.md

 There are many places in the codebase where while the code is correct, performance based on cpython’s implementation can be improved by minor changes.

 * Examples
     * Using for loops and hashes to uniquify a list.
-Simple change in Node class yielded approximately 15% speedup for null build
+Simple change in Node class yielded approximately 15% speedup for null build.
-    * Using `if x.find(‘some character’) >= 0` instead of `if ‘some character’ in x` (timeit benchmark shows a 10x speed difference)
+    * Using `if x.find(‘some character’) >= 0` instead of `if ‘some character’ in x` (timeit benchmark shows a 10x speed difference).
+    * Whether EAFP or LBYL is better depends on the "hit" percentage: if a `try/except` takes the exception most times, then it probably costs more than doing a check up front, and vice versa.
+Don't even bother unless it's a piece of code that is called an awful lot.
+    * SCons has its own memoization code, or rather it has a framework for measuring whether the memoization is working effectively.
+Again, if hit percentage is low and the saved computation isn't all the expensive, memoization may not pay off.
+Note: `functools.lru_cache` could be an effective alternative to homegrown memoization, but it's Py3-only.
+    * Namespace lookups: it may be worth saving multilevel lookups (`SCons.Util.to_str` is going to be slower than `to_str`) if the reference happens in a loop where the line is executed frequently.
 * Method to address
-    * Profile the code looking for hotspots with cprofile and line_profiler.
+    * Profile the code looking for hotspots first with cprofile, then with line_profiler to examine the hotspot functions.
 Then look for best implementations of code.
 (Use timeit if useful to compare implementations.
 There are examples of such in the [benchmark directory](https://github.com/SCons/scons/tree/master/bench).

 [back to contents](#contents)